 I would cry and cry with my Bible open and praying until my heart found the peace that passes all understanding.

 If you have similar struggles as I did, you might find comfort in these Bible verses to make your marriage knot tighter.

-5 Bible Verses to Make the Marriage Knot Tighter
+5 Bible Verses to Tie Your Marriage Knot Tighter

 With all lowliness and gentleness, with longsuffering, bearing with one another in love, endeavoring to keep the unity of the Spirit in the bond of peace.
 Ephesians 4:2-3